 This story takes place in 1894, when West Palm Beach was just beginning as a tiny town.
-We are at the home of Fred S. Dewey and Byrd Spilman Dewey, who lived on Lake Worth in a grand two-story house.
+We are at the home of Fred S. Dewey and Byrd Spilman Dewey, who lived on the shores of Lake Worth in a grand two-story house.
 Mrs. Dewey wrote children’s stories about her cats and dogs.
 Her most famous book was Bruno, written in 1899 about her beloved dog.
-It became a national bestselling book.
+It became a national bestseller, selling over 100,000 copies its first year.
 In her books, Mrs. Dewey becomes the character of Judith Sunshine and her husband Fred becomes Julius Sunshine.
-This story is an imagined tale of one eventful Thanksgiving at The Blessed Isle, which is what the Deweys called their estate.
+This story is an imagined tale of one eventful Thanksgiving at The Blessed Isle, which is what the Deweys called their lakeside estate.

 Outside, the Northeast breezes had once again returned to The Blessed Isle, bringing their cool winds and reminding us here in the South that indeed it was Autumn.
 Judith Sunshine had started her preparations for the Grand Feast of Thanksgiving, at least the Southern Florida version of it.